EDUCBA

 Cons

-• Nested Formulae becomes complex to apply
+• Nested Formulae become complex to apply.

 Things to Remember About Excel Calculations

-• Save your worksheet after every application of excel calculations
+• Save your worksheet after every application of Excel calculations

 Recommended Articles